Get ready for your license test with AI assistance!

 Here is Our AI Assistant's Explanation

 This road sign warns of a steep downhill gradient of 10%.
-When driving a vehicle with a manual gearbox on such a slope, the braking distance will be longer because gravity pulls the vehicle downhill, making it harder to stop quickly.
-Additionally, if you apply the brakes for a longer time, the brakes can overheat and lose effectiveness, which reduces the braking response.
-Therefore, you should not rely solely on the brakes but use engine braking by selecting a lower gear to help control your speed safely.
+When driving a vehicle with a manual gearbox on such slopes, you must be aware that the braking distance will be longer because gravity increases your speed downhill.
+Additionally, prolonged use of the brakes can cause them to overheat, which reduces their effectiveness, meaning the braking response diminishes if you brake continuously for a long time.